jrnold/bayesian_notes/docs/diagnostics.md

 Three specific HMC-NUTS diagnostics are

 1.  divergent transitions
-2. maximum tree-depth
+1.  maximum tree-depth
-3. Bayesian fraction of missing information
+1. Bayesian fraction of missing information

 The general way to fix these issues is the manually adjust the HMC-NUTS sampler parameters.n

 1. Stepsize: Length of the steps to take
-2. Tree-fdepth: Number of steps to take
+1. Tree-depth: Number of steps to take

 During the warmup period, Stan tunes these values, however these auto-tuned parameters may not always be optimal.
 The other alternative is to reparameterize the models.

 ### Divergent transitions

-**The problem:** The details of the HMC are technical and can be found **TODO**.
+The details of the HMC are technical and can be found **TODO**.
 The gist of the problem is that Stan is using a discrete approximation of a continuous function when integrating.
 If the step sizes are too large, the discrete approximation does not work.
 Helpfully, when the approximation is poor it does not fail without any indication but will produce "divergent transitions".

-*If there are too many divergent transitions, then the sampler is not drawing samples from the entire posterior and inferences will be biased*
+If there are too many divergent transitions, then the sampler is not drawing samples from the entire posterior and inferences will be biased.

-**The solution:** Reduce the step size.
+Reduce the step size.
 This can be done by increasing the the `adapt_delta` parameter.
 This is the target average proposal acceptance probability in the adaptation, which is used to determine the step size during warmup.
 A higher desired acceptance probability (closer to 1) reduces the the step size.
 A smaller step size means that it will require more steps to explore the posterior distribution.